Today’s Top 9 Spa Software for Estheticians

 Ease of Use

 Zenoti is one of those platforms built for beauty and wellness businesses that are growing fast and dreaming even bigger.
 It brings together booking, POS, inventory, staff payroll, and client marketing in one place, so your day feels less like plate spinning and more like actual business building.
-It comes packed with tools that keep clients coming back, like automated reminders, waitlists, loyalty rewards, and marketing campaigns that run while you're busy doing services.
-Zenoti's dashboards give you real time insights into what is working and what needs attention, from staff performance to revenue trends.

 What really sets Zenoti apart is how well it supports multi-location businesses.
 You can keep everything consistent across your brand, centralize client records, and still let each location customize schedules, promotions, and team management.
 That said, some users feel the pricing climbs higher than the experience delivers, so it's worth approaching with a critical eye.
-Zenoti is more complex than software built for solo pros, but that depth is exactly what larger businesses tend to look for.

 Pros